DDDBOMBER/SupremeOrb/README.md

 ```

 # Free to Play with Premium Accounts
   The game will be free to play, but with advertisements in menus and in between games.
 However, premium accounts will be available to support the hosting of the game, which will remove advertisements but will not provide any advantage to the player in game.
+It is undecided but premium players may gain access to more tournaments, or have tournaments with prize pools.
 ```
 	For £1.99 a month you gain a premium account
 	Which allows you access to premium tournaments, new character colors and a badge.